astoko/CounterProject/README.md

 # Project Counter Overflow

-Silly willy spamming for silly willy people from [okayxairen Community](https://discord.com/invite/cTyWY42Ycb) Goal is one in life..
+Silly willy spamming for silly willy people from [okayxairen Community](https://discord.com/invite/cTyWY42Ycb)

 [WHATHOW Website](https://whathow.neocities.org/) is the website and the counter is in it.

+The goal in life is a very simple one, its not about money.. men.. or anything in between!

-Make this counter above go to 999,999,999 and see what happens.. maybe we get choco and who doesn't like choco!
+Its to make this counter above go to 999,999,999 and see what happens.. maybe we get choco and who doesn't like choco!

 ## Demo